UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 Decorator Crabs

-Decorator crabs carrying marine growth and camouflage are commonly encountered throughout the site’s macro terrain.
+Decorator crabs carrying marine growth and camouflage are commonly encountered throughout the site's protected habitat.

 Pacific Invertebrates

-Explore Vancouver Island’s legendary dive environments aboard Good Vibrations with professional expedition support, premium vessel operations, and elite cold-water diving experiences.
+Discover one of Vancouver Island's most productive macro photography dive environments aboard Good Vibrations with professional expedition support, local knowledge and access to northern Vancouver Island's legendary cold-water diving.

 UB Diving | Port Hardy Diving